Take the Pressure Off Your Organization to Run a Full-Time Content Marketing Strategy

-This isn’t a breakup letter.
-It’s a case for outsourcing your organization’s content strategy to an outside entity; letting go of in-house content development and execution, and putting it in the hands of an external team.
+Consider relieving your organization of the pressure to produce.
+Let go of in-house content development and execution, and put it in the hands of an external team.

 Why do this?
-If your company is like most, you don’t have a full-time content team or the resources to create one.
-You’re likely assigning blog posts, press releases or social media tasks on a one-off basis to certain employees, but have had trouble achieving a dedicated effort.
-The reality is everyone is busy, and producing effective company content often takes a backseat, or stagnates at some point during the writing, editing, approval and publication process.
+The reality is everyone is busy, and producing effective content for your company often takes a backseat, or stagnates at some point during the writing, editing, approval and publication process.

 Even if you are producing regular content, how is it being monitored?
 Your content strategy is only effective if you track performance and understand which content is driving results with your target audience.
 Otherwise, all that effort could be producing little to no impact.